-We show in Figs.~\ref{fig:Tcandq0}(a)-(d) the superconducting transition line and GL coefficients of the $s$-wave state.
+We show in Fig.~\ref{fig:Tcandq0} the superconducting transition line and GL coefficients of the $s$-wave state.
 The Cooper-pair momentum ${q}_0$ of the soft mode along the transition line $({T_{\rm c}}(h),h)$ is shown in Fig.~\ref{fig:Tcandq0}(b), whose finite value indicates the realization of helical superconductivity for $T<{T_{\rm c}}(h)$.
-It is seen for $h/{T_{\rm c0}}\sim1.5$ with ${T_{\rm c0}}\equiv{T_{\rm c}}(0)$ that the system experiences a rapid increase in $|q_0|$ known as the crossover between weakly and strongly helical states~\cite{Bauer2012-xi,Smidman2017-hb}.
+It is shown for $h/{T_{\rm c0}}\sim1.5$ that the system experiences a rapid increase in $|q_0|$ known as the crossover between weakly and strongly helical states~\cite{Bauer2012-xi,Smidman2017-hb}.

-While the coherence length $\xi_x$ and $\xi_y$ are always of the same order in magnitude [Fig.~\ref{fig:Tcandq0}(c)], the anharmonicity parameters ${\mathcal{A}}^{xxx}$ and ${\mathcal{A}}^{xyy}$ are extremely enhanced in the crossover region as shown in Fig.~\ref{fig:Tcandq0}(d): The rapid change in $\bm{q}_0$ naturally accompanies the anomalous $\bm{q}$ dependence of $\alpha_{\bm q}$ around there.
-The inset shows that ${\mathcal{A}}^{xxx}$ and ${\mathcal{A}}^{xyy}$ have tiny linear slopes under the small magnetic field $h$, as expected.
-The $h$-linear behavior is limited to the low-field region, and thus, the nonlinear effects are essential.
+While the coherence lengths $\xi_x$ and $\xi_y$ are always of the same order of magnitude [Fig.~\ref{fig:Tcandq0}(c)], the anharmonicity parameters ${\mathcal{A}}^{xxx}$ and ${\mathcal{A}}^{xyy}$ are extremely enhanced in the crossover region as shown in Fig.~\ref{fig:Tcandq0}(d): The rapid change in $\bm{q}_0$ naturally accompanies the anomalous $\bm{q}$ dependence of $\alpha_{\bm q}$ around there.
+The inset shows that ${\mathcal{A}}^{xxx}$ and ${\mathcal{A}}^{xyy}$ have tiny linear slopes {corresponding to MCA} in the small magnetic field $h$, as expected.
+The $h$-linear behavior is limited to the low-field region and thus the nonlinear effects are essential.
 The high-field behavior is discussed below.